7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 How to get to Bocas del Toro

-The quickest, easiest and most comfortable way is to fly from Panama City to Bocas del Toro.
+The quickest, easiest and most comfortable way is to fly in.

-Flights are on Air Panama, a regional Panama airline.
-It’s a one-hour flight from Panama City to Isla Colon, the main island in the Bocas del Toro archipelago.
+Air Panama, a regional Panama airline, offers flights from Panama City’s Marcos A. Gelabert Domestic Airport (PAC) to Isla Colon, the main island in the Bocas del Toro archipelago.

-On Isla Colon, the Bocas del Toro airport consists mainly of an airstrip and shack (which serves as an “airport” arrivals and departure building).
-The airport is located just outside funky Bocas town.
+On Isla Colon, the Bocas del Toro airport (BOC) consists mainly of an airstrip and shack (which serves as an “airport” arrivals and departure building).
+The airport is located just outside funky Bocas Town.

 This is how we traveled to Bocas del Toro.